 Your university or college may offer ongoing community education classes for graduates.
-These are generally not for credit, but they may cost a higher than average amount.
+These are generally not for credit, but they may cost a higher than the average amount.
 However, they’re often taught by faculty of the college who are experts in their subject matter.
-For example, Michigan State University, offers Alumni Lens, featuring online, in-person, and travel-based classes.
+For example, Michigan State University offers Alumni Lens, featuring online, in-person, and travel-based classes.

 Career-Center Based Classes